AdaptivMCP/AdaptivMCP/docs/start_session.md

 - Use `get_file_slice` or `get_file_with_line_numbers` to fetch only the relevant portion of a file.
 - Use `terminal_command` for small, focused commands (`rg`, `grep`, `sed -n 'start,endp'`, formatters, tests) and limit output size with flags such as `head` or explicit line ranges.

-This keeps responses compact, reduces the risk of truncation or client crashes, and makes PR reviews easier, without requiring assistants to manage token counts directly.
+This keeps responses compact, reduces the risk of truncation or client crashes, and makes PR reviews easier, without requiring assistants to micromanage context windows.

 ## Branches, workspaces, and PRs (controller summary)